 While you don’t have to watch all of them unless you plan to participate in CoCoRAHS, these videos will teach you the basics of measuring rainfall (and snowfall) correctly.
 We recommend following their suggestions as close as possible for the most accurate measurements.

 Reading the rain gauge is simple.
 As rain falls, it will accumulate within the smaller cylinder.
-To read the gauge, you’ll need to have the gauge at eye level.
+You’ll need to have the gauge at eye level to read the gauge.
 The measurement is where the lowest point of the water inside the cylinder falls, called the meniscus.